 Osaka is number three of Japan’s major tourist destination cities.
 Not quite as culturally encroached as Kyoto yet not quite as… insane as Tokyo, Osaka is the brash, rash, and oh so lovable youngest sibling of the three.

-There are no shortage of cool places to stay in Osaka – it’s one of the places to go in Japan that are more suited to hosting backpackers.
+There is no shortage of cool places to stay in Osaka – it’s one of the places to go in Japan that are more suited to hosting backpackers.
 With tonnes of cool hostels and plenty of esoteric nightlife, it’s a very good part of Japan to visit if you’re feeling the isolation that sometimes creeps up when backpacking there.
-Foreigner or Japanese, you’re bound to make some friends in Osaka.

 Backpacking Sapporo and Hokkaido

 Most travellers don’t plan a trip to Sapporo and Hokkaido.
-In fact, Hokkaido gets way too little love amongst the backpacking scene in Japan, so I’m here to fix that!
+In fact, Hokkaido gets way too little love in the backpacking scene in Japan, so I’m here to fix that!
 In summer, Hokkaido is a vibrant lush green wonderland of mountains, wildflowers, and fruits to pick.

 Come winter, however… holy shit is it cold!
 But it’s a dreamy Narnia-like snowscape with some of the most majestic fields of powder and frozen lakes that you’ll ever lay eyes on.

-The northenmost of Japan’s four main islands, Hokkaido is to Japan what South Island is to New Zealand: a sparser population in a harsher landscape where only the most chill and off-beat of Japanese choose to live.
-If you’re looking for the off-kilter black sheep Japanese (particularly the ones that like a little greenery in their ciggies), you’ll find them in Hokkaido.
+The northernmost of Japan’s four main islands, Hokkaido is to Japan what South Island is to New Zealand: a sparser population in a harsher landscape where only the most chill and off-beat of Japanese choose to live.

 Sapporo is the capital of Hokkaido island, and, honestly, it’s a pretty cool city.
 It doesn’t have quite the smashing of tourist attractions that a lot of other Japanese cities do, but there are still plenty of cool hostels in Sapporo, quirky things to do, and infinite amounts of unrelenting food comas to swelter through.